PFAS - Status report on perennial pollutants in the textile industry

 Slight changes in babies' birth weight.

-The adverse effects of PFAS on the environment include:
+The harmful effects of PFAS on the environment include:

-Accumulation in wildlife, leading to adverse effects on animal health.
+Accumulation in wildlife, leading to harmful effects on animal health.

-Contamination of soil and water resources, making them unfit for use.
+Contamination of soil and water resources, making them unsuitable for use.

 Disruption of ecosystems due to the persistent and bioaccumulative nature of these chemicals.